- Categories:

 'SNOWFLAKE$CURRENT'Specifies that you want to retrieve a property or call a function to return information about the current execution context.

 'property'Name of the property that you want to retrieve.
-You can specify the following properties:
+There are currently no properties available in this namespace.

 'function'Name of the function that you want to call.
 When called via the SNOWFLAKE$CURRENT namespace, IS_ROLE_ACTIVATED and IS_DATABASE_ROLE_ACTIVATED check the current execution context rather than the session.